yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     - **Action**: Allow

-    - **Priority**: Leave at the default priority setting
+    - **Priority**: Leave at the default priority setting.

-    - **Name**: Enter "allow-app-endpoints"
+    - **Name**: Enter "allow-app-endpoints".

         ![In the Add inbound security rule blade, the values listed above appear in the corresponding boxes.](media/image52.png)

-6. Select **OK** to save the new rule
+6. Select **OK** to save the new rule.

     ![In this screenshot, a table has the following columns: Priority, Name, Port, Protocol, Source, Destination, and Action.
 The first row is highlighted with the following values: 100, allow-app-endpoints, 3000-3010, Any, Any, Any, and Allow (which has a green check mark next to it).](media/image53.png)

-7. From the resource list shown in step 2, select the build agent VM named fabmedical-SUFFIX
+7. From the resource list shown in step 2, select the build agent VM named fabmedical-SUFFIX.

     ![In this screenshot of your list of available resources, the first item is selected, which has the following values for Name, Type, and Location: fabmedical-soll (a red arrows points to this name), Virtual machine, and East US 2.](media/image54.png)

-8. From the Virtual Machine blade overview, find the IP address of the VM
+8. From the Virtual Machine blade overview, find the IP address of the VM.

     ![In the Virtual Machine blade, Overview is selected on the left and Public IP address 52.174.141.11 is highlighted on the right.](media/image26.png)